 Plan for 30 to 45 days, end-to-end.
 Some communities are faster — well-run sub-HOAs with active ARB committees can turn around an approval in two weeks.
 Others (Marsh Landing, The Plantation, Sawgrass) review on fixed schedules and you may wait up to six weeks if you miss a meeting deadline.

 The single biggest delay is incomplete submissions.
 Submit the form, the physical color samples, the manufacturer information, and the LRV all at once.
 A second-round request slows everything by another 14–30 days.
+For the complete component-by-component checklist of what belongs in a submission packet, see our submission packet guide.

 Sometimes, yes.
 Many HOAs maintain an approved list plus a rule against same-color adjacency — meaning if your immediate neighbor or the home directly across the street already uses that color, you can be denied even though the color itself is on the list.
 Crosswater at Nocatee enforces this explicitly.